Installing Axiom Chrome Extension

 To remove Axiom from the page again, click the icon in the Chrome toolbar a second time.

-The Axiom listing is where you can see an overview of all of your automations.
+The Axiom dashboard is where you can see an overview of all of your automations.

 To the bottom is a status message.
 This will show you if the Axiom desktop app is running and up to date.
 If the app is running, the following message appears: